Click on a question below to display the answer, or scroll down the page.

-Except for slow surface evaporation, SnoWonder will last for months.
+Except for slow surface evaporation, SnoWonder will last for days or weeks.
 Depending on the humidity, the surface will need to be refreshed by misting it with water from a spray bottle or by adding a little “wet” snow on top.
 Often just fluffing it up with fingers will mix the wetter snow with the drier surface.
 Where the snow is very thin it will need to be refreshed more often, but in thicker applications, or where the snow is better contained, it will sometimes retain its wet look for weeks.

 3. What is it?
 Is it safe and environmentally friendly?